 “On the application for stay made by the State Government of West Bengal, we have heard Sri N Gupta, learned Advocate General appearing on behalf of the State as well as the learned Counsel appearing for several respondents in different appeal, as some length and we think it expedient in the public interest to make the following order:

 Such of the respondents as hold any debutter property shall be at liberty to move the High Court for appropriate directions.
-The High Court shall dispose off such applications, if made after notice to the State Government”.
+The High Court shall dispose of such applications, if made after notice to the State Government”.

 Further, on or about 22nd November 2002, the Government of West Bengal enacted the West Bengal Thika Tenancy (Acquisition and Regulation) Act, 2001.
 By virtue of section 27 of the said 2001 Act, the said 1981 Act had been repealed with retrospective effect.
 It is clear that the main object of the 2001 Act was to extend the acquisition of lands beyond Kolkata and Howrah, in other Municipalities of West Bengal, for development and proper utilization of such lands.
+These new changes in law and with the development opportunities now available for thika properties, it is advisable that you seek support from a reputed property lawyer in West Bengal who has experience in thika matters.

 Section 2 Subsection 14 of the said 2001 Act defines “thika tenant” as “any person who occupies, whether under a written lease or otherwise, land under another person, and is, or but for a special contract, would be, liable to pay rent at a monthly or any other periodical rate for that land to that another person, and has erected or acquired by purchase or gift any structure on such land for residential, manufacturing or business purpose, and includes the successors-in-interest of such persons but excludes any resident of a structure forfeited to the State under sub-section (2) of section 6 of this Act irrespective of the status, he may have enjoyed earlier”